EricAgyemang/Machine_Learning_and_Deep_Learning/README.md

 # METHODOLOGY
-To answer the research questions posed in the study, data on breast cancer cases in San Francisco, Connecticut, and New Jersey from the years 1992 to 2016 were taken from CDC website.
+To answer the research questions posed in the study, data on breast cancer cases in San Francisco, Connecticut, and New Jersey from the years 1992 to 2016 was taken from CDC website.
 These states are part of the top 10 states in the USA which experience high rate of cancer contraction.
 A total of 100,002 observations were collected and the variables collected include mammographic descriptors and demographic risk factors.
 The dependent variable chosen for this study is the Patients Last Status (Alive or dead).
 All patients for the study are first analyzed together.
-Afterwards, the data is split into gender (Male and Female data) and analyze separately to get the predictions of each gender.The model performance are determined and compared; The prediction of logistic regression, MLP-Network(Deep learning), CNN, Random Forest classification, and RBF predictions are done by the use of confusion matrix to obtain the accuracy of prediction, Sensitivity Analysis(SA), Specificity Analysis, Positive Predictive
+Afterwards, the data is split into gender (Male and Female data) and analyze separately to get the predictions for each gender.The models' performance are determined and compared; The logistic regression, MLP-Network(Deep learning), CNN, Random Forest classification, and RBF predictions are obtained by the use of confusion matrix.
+The accuracy of prediction, Sensitivity Analysis(SA), Specificity Analysis, Positive Predictive
-Value(PPV), Negative Predictive Value(NPV), and the Receiver Operating Characteristic (ROC) curve.
+Value(PPV), Negative Predictive Value(NPV), and the Receiver Operating Characteristic (ROC) curve were ascertained.

 # DEFINITION OF MODEL EVALUATION APPROACHES USED.
   1. **Sensitivity Analysis:** This tells us the probability that the model predicts positive as death given